 If you are experiencing difficulty with the application process or are a disabled individual or veteran that require a reasonable accommodation in applying for any posted position, please contact HR Shared Services at 888-242-7433 or email us at firstname.lastname@example.org.
 Please note that requests for updates on positions will not receive a response as this is for those who need assistance in applying.
 Thank you for understanding.

-The AHA always seeks to use the technology in our hiring process in ways that give candidates the greatest opportunity to display their talents.
+The American Heart Association always seeks to use the technology in our hiring process in ways that give candidates the greatest opportunity to display their talents.
 The video interview offers the following benefits:

 - You will be evaluated on all your qualifications, not just the bullet points on your resume.
 Completing a recorded video interview allows you to highlight your experience and qualifications beyond what’s listed on your resume.
 It’s your opportunity to highlight your relevant skills, display your passion and demonstrate your communication skills.